Things Everyone Should Know Before Buying A Sex Toy

 For toys that you can use with a partner, the easiest option is to choose something smaller that won't get in the way too much during sex, or even something that has a remote control that one of you can control the toy with while the other uses it.

-What You're Looking to Get Out Of It
+2. What Are You Looking to Get Out Of It?

 Think about what you're looking for, the kind of stimulation that you know works best for you, and don't be afraid to have a look through our expert guides and recommendations for a little extra information if you want to try something new.